 ***

 (b) Initial Disclosure.
-Unless the parties agree or the arbitrator orders otherwise, the parties must serve their initial disclosure required under Rule 26.1 no later than the deadline provided in Rule 26.1(d).
+Unless the parties agree or the arbitrator orders otherwise, the parties must serve their initial disclosure required under Rule 26.1 no later than the deadline provided in Rule 26.1(f).

 Rule 84.
 Forms

 The forms in the Appendix suffice under these rules and illustrate the simplicity and brevity these rules contemplate.